Master of Public Policy

 Is work experience a requirement for the MPP program?

 Prior work experience is not required.
 A strength of our programs is the diversity of experience that students bring to the program.
-Students range from recent college graduates with some internship or volunteer experience to senior-level professionals.
+Students range from recent college graduates with internship or volunteer experience to senior-level professionals.

 Can I begin the MPP as an undergraduate student?